Heroku Private Spaces

-To create a Private Space in a given region, specify the location when creating the space.
+To create a Private Space in a given region, simply specify the location when creating the space.

 The region cannot be changed after the Private Space is created.
-All apps created in a Private Space will be in the same region as the space.
+All apps created in a Private Space are in the same region as the space.

 Create a Private Space

-Only organization administrators can create a new Private Space.
+Only team administrators can create a new Private Space.